alerpaschoal/CODARFE/README.md

 If after testing all the possibilities above the model is still yielding bad results, check if your target is appropriate for the tool.
 For example, if your target is between 0 and 1, it means that it is not appropriate for the methods used in this tool, and in this specific case, you may want to try applying a **logit** to your target **before** using the tool.

 # Bugs and errors?
 Because most of the packages are constantly updated, it is possible that it could affect the tool versions for non-Windows users.
-If you find any bugs or strange behavior, please report it to us through the email: murilobarbosa@alunos.utfpr.edu.br
+If you find any bugs or strange behavior, please report it to us through the email: murilobarbosa@alunos.utfpr.edu.br & paschoal@utfpr.edu.br

 # Citation Requirement for Using CODARFE